Bubobubobubobubo/sardine/README.md

 ## Contributions

-There is no version number yet.
+Sardine is currently in the development phase.
 We are still exploring what **Sardine** is and what it could be and you might see some things changing pretty quickly as a result.
-The first version, `0.0.1` is planned for release later this year. **Sardine** is looking for contributors!
-Anybody is welcome to contribute with code/documentation/thoughts, etc...
+**Sardine** is looking for contributors!
+Anybody is welcome to contribute with code / documentation / thoughts, etc...
 You can contact the **Sardine** community directly on **Discord** or **PM** me if you have specific questions.

 ### Documenting Sardine